 Connecting to your DAW might be a little more confusing, especially if you don’t know what a DAW is.
 Essentially, your DAW is going to be what allows you to play music with your MIDI controller.

 An example of a DAW is GarageBand, which is on every single Macbook that you can purchase.
 If you’ve yet to pick out a MIDI controller for Garageband, I highly recommend checking out our list above.,

 For example, let’s take Ableton Live.
 Connect your keyboard to your laptop the same way we discussed.
 Now, open up Ableton Live.
 You should immediately see a connection with your MIDI controller.

 Now, go to preferences in Ableton Live and click the audio.
 Make sure the audio is correct with your speakers on your laptop.

 Connecting With Bluetooth

 This is a very similar process, only you don’t need a USB cable.
 Make sure your laptop has Bluetooth turned on and then search to connect with your keyboard.
 If you can’t immediately find it, make sure you check your MIDI keyboard manual as this will show you any further instructions you may need for a specific keyboard.

 I hope this guide was helpful.
 Now that you know how to connect; I hope you have an amazing time playing with your MIDI controller.
-If you are new to controllers, you can check out my guide here.
-I break down my favorite picks and I get into why they’re my top picks as well.

 Did you find this helpful?
 If so, leave a comment below!